spmedia/Threat-Actor-Usernames-Scrape/README.md

 **[forum_users_breached2026.txt](https://github.com/spmedia/Threat-Actor-Usernames-Scrape/blob/main/forum_users_breached2026.txt)**

 once again, same shit different pile.
-2026 remix edition. this forum will not last long.
+2026 remix edition. this forum will not last long. they also be allowing ransomware nerds to post on it.

 **Date Range of scrape:** May 15 2026 --> current date